Azure/Health-Data-and-AI-Blueprint/AzureHealthDocs.md

     setup.

 -   **Automated deployment scripts**.
-These scripts help deploy the end-to-end solution.
+These scripts help deploy the solution.
 The scripts consist of:

 -   A module installation and [global administrator](https://docs.microsoft.com/en-us/azure/active-directory/active-directory-assign-admin-roles-azure-portal) setup script is used to install and verify that required PowerShell modules and global administrator roles are configured correctly.
--   An installation PowerShell script is used to deploy the end-to-end solution, provided via a .zip file file that contain a pre-built demo functions.
+-   An installation PowerShell script is used to deploy the solution, provided via a .zip file that contains a pre-built demo functions.

--   **Threat model.** A comprehensive threat model is provided in .tm7 format for use with the [Microsoft Threat Modeling Tool](https://www.microsoft.com/en-us/download/details.aspx?id=49168), showing the components of the solution, the data flows between them,
+-   **Threat model.** A comprehensive threat model is provided in tm7 format for use with the [Microsoft Threat Modeling Tool](https://www.microsoft.com/en-us/download/details.aspx?id=49168), showing the components of the solution, the data flows between them,